 Aviva, the U.K’s largest insurer, Munich RE and other investors have been working with the UN on the Sustainable Stock Exchanges campaign to reach a worldwide commitment on reporting requirements.

 The initiative will help investors measure a company’s sustainability efforts on an “apples-to-apples basis,” Abengoa SA (ABG) Chief Executive Officer Manuel Sanchez Ortega said in an interview at the New York Stock Exchange.
-(NYX) “If you’re part of the global system, it’s very important,” he said.
+(NYX:US) “If you’re part of the global system, it’s very important,” he said.

 While Europe, South Africa and Brazil have led efforts to require more reporting, U.S. exchanges as yet have no plans to require companies to report risks associated with climate change, water use or workplace diversity.

 “We don’t have any mandates for our listed companies in terms of sustainability reporting,” said Rich Adamonis, a spokesman for NYSE.
 “We don’t have a position on that.”

 According to London-based Aviva, NYSE is in the majority, with 57 percent of global exchanges not providing guidance to listed companies on sustainability reporting.

 Meanwhile, voluntary reporting on sustainability measures has grown with investor demand.
 Corporate signatories to the UN- sponsored Global Compact jumped 54 percent last year to more than 7,000.
 The organization is the world’s biggest voluntary campaign to introduce standards on sustainability issues.

 U.S. companies operating in regions that request reporting on sustainability may face increasingly complicated requirements that they don’t get back home, Hermes’s Pitt-Watson said.